nickgasperi/trial-by-analytics-x/README.md

-The _X-Posts-Code_ repository works in conjunction with Trial By Analysis (@tbanalysis) on X.
+The _X-Posts-Code_ repository works in conjunction with Trial By Analytics (@tbanalysis) on X.

 	https://x.com/tbanalysis?s=21